cicada-lang/causality/docs/persons/polya/mathematics-and-plausible-reasoning/vol-2--patterns-of-plausible-inference.md

 personally; they guide your effort.

 **(4) Where plausible reasoning comes in.**

+- **Xie:** Plausible reasoning can be used to evaluate (judge) the value of a plan and its progress.

 Let us see somewhat more concretely a typical situation.